How to Protect SQL Server from Hackers and Penetration Tests

 Remove SQL Server access from the BUILTIN\Administrators Windows Group if it exists.

 Remove SQL Server access from any Windows Account that also has Windows Administrator permissions on the same server.

 3. Elevating Permissions

 If we gained access to the SQL Server using a non-sysadmin account, we would want to elevate our account to sysadmin.
 If we already have access to a sysadmin account, we would want to elevate access to the entire operating system, and/or gain access to additional logins that can increase our attack surface area.

 Look for databases with the TRUSTWORTHY setting turned on, whose owner has sysadmin permissions, and use it to elevate permissions of the current user to sysadmin.

-Also if the current login has the securityadmin server role, it's possible to use it to elevate permissions.
+Also if the current login has the securityadmin server role, it's possible to use it to create logins with very high privileges.